knative/specs/test-plan/eventing/event-delivery-conformance.md

 ## [Pre] Creating Channel, Broker, Role and RoleBinding

 We will be testing a Channel and Broker using different Subscription and Trigger configurations.
-Test image [recordevents](https://github.com/knative/eventing/tree/main/test/test_images/recordevents) will be used for sending, receiving and logging events that assert conformance for each test.
+The test image [recordevents](https://github.com/knative/eventing/tree/main/test/test_images/recordevents) will be used for sending, receiving and logging events that assert conformance for each test.
 A Role and RoleBinding needed for the image is created in preparation for tests.

 ```
 kubectl create -f control-plane/event-delivery/00-prepare.yaml